Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 • Hard, alkaline water – The rosy-pink coloration fades significantly in hard water.
 If your tap water is very hard, consider blending with RO water.

-• Confusing with ornate tetras – Most fish sold as “rosy tetra” in stores may actually be ornate tetras (M. bentosi).
+• Confusing with ornate tetras – Most fish sold as “rosy tetra” in stores may actually be ornate tetras (M. Bentosi).
 Check for a humeral spot behind the gill cover – rosy tetras don’t have one, ornate tetras do.
 The care is nearly identical either way.

 • Expecting instant color – Newly purchased rosy tetras often look pale and washed out from shipping stress.
 Give them a few weeks in good conditions and you’ll see a dramatic color transformation.